Camden, New Jersey: Largest employers

+Urban enterprise zone

+Portions of Camden are part of a joint Urban Enterprise Zone.
+The city was selected in 1983 as one of the initial group of 10 zones chosen to participate in the program.
+In addition to other benefits to encourage employment within the Zone, shoppers can take advantage of a reduced 3.3125% sales tax rate (half of the 6.625% rate charged statewide) at eligible merchants.
+Established in September 1988, the city's Urban Enterprise Zone status expires in December 2023.

+The UEZ program in Camden and four other original UEZ cities had been allowed to lapse as of January 1, 2017, after Governor Chris Christie, who called the program an "abject failure", vetoed a compromise bill that would have extended the status for two years.
+In May 2018, Governor Phil Murphy signed a law that reinstated the program in these five cities and extended the expiration date in other zones.

-Geography
+Geography and architecture

-According to the U.S. Census Bureau, the city had a total area of 10.34 square miles (26.78 km2), including 8.92 square miles (23.10 km2) of land and 1.42 square miles (3.68 km2) of water (13.75%).
+According to the U.S. Census Bureau, the city had a total area of 10.34 square miles (26.78 km2), including 8.92 square miles (23.10 km2) of land and 1.42 square miles (3.68 km2) of water (13.75%).US Gazetteer files: 2010, 2000, and 1990, United States Census Bureau.
+Accessed July 29, 2014.

-Camden borders Collingswood, Gloucester City, Oaklyn, Pennsauken Township and Woodlynne in Camden County, as well as Philadelphia across the Delaware River in Pennsylvania.
+Camden borders Collingswood, Gloucester City, Oaklyn, Pennsauken Township and Woodlynne in Camden County, as well as Philadelphia across the Delaware River in Pennsylvania.Municipalities within Camden County, NJ, Delaware Valley Regional Planning Commission.
+Accessed March 22, 2020.
 Just offshore of Camden is Pettys Island, which is part of Pennsauken Township.
 The Cooper River (popular for boating) flows through Camden, and Newton Creek forms Camden's southern boundary with Gloucester City.

-Camden contains the United States' first federally funded planned community for working class residents, Yorkship Village (now called Fairview).
-The village was designed by Electus Darwin Litchfield, who was influenced by the "garden city" developments popular in England at the time.

 Neighborhoods

 Camden contains more than 20 generally recognized neighborhoods: